manishjoy/autocomplete-textbox/ReadMe.txt

 ============ Need Help? ===========
 If you have any query about this script, feel free to comment here - http://thecodingtutor.com/2017/01/14/autocomplete-textbox-using-php-mysql-ajax/.
-We will reply your query ASAP.